rant-lang/reference/src/variables-types.md

-# Data types
+# Variables & Data Types

+Variables enable you to store and retrieve values.

+Rant is a dynamically-typed language, which means that variables don't have to contain a specific type;
+for example, you can initialize a variable with an integer, and later change it to a string (and vice versa).

-Rant has 10 built-in data types:
+Rant has the following data types:

 |Type name |Description                                        |Pass type|
 |----------|---------------------------------------------------|---------|